 In February of 1960, British Prime Minister Harold Macmillan stated to the Parliament of South Africa, “The wind of change is blowing through this continent.
 Whether we like it or not, this growth of national consciousness is a political fact.”
 Macmillan’s speech signaled a shift in Conservative Party attitudes toward British decolonization, a policy which it had previously opposed throughout the 1950s.
-Indeed, the United Kingdom relinquished much of its territories in Africa and Asia over the years that followed, lacking the will (and arguably the resources) to maintain its commonwealth in the face of the process which Ayn Rand dubbed “Global Balkanization.”
+The United Kingdom relinquished many of its territories in Africa and Asia over the years that followed, lacking the will (and arguably the resources) to maintain its commonwealth in the face of the process that Ayn Rand dubbed “Global Balkanization.”

 Following the death of Queen Elizabeth I of England, the Tudor dynasty died out, leaving her cousin James VI, King of Scots, as heir to the English throne.
 Though James VI (now James I of England) and his Stuart successors attempted to better unify the two nations, both countries maintained separate parliaments until the reign of Queen Anne (1702-1714) – the last of the Stuarts.
 In 1707, the Treaty of Unification of England and Scotland was ratified by both the English and Scottish parliaments, thus establishing the Kingdom of Great Britain.